vocdoni/blind-csp/handlers/smshandler/adminapi/README.md

 ```

 ### 5. Set consumed
-The consumed bool indicates if a user represented by its userID has already fetched a CSP proof for a given processID.
+The consumed bool indicates if a user represented by its userID has already fetched a CSP proof for a given electionId.

 - Request
 ```bash